SquadFM/Squad-Field-Manual/README.md

 ### Helicopter
-- Weak spot to focus on: engine right below the main rotor
+- Weak spot to focus on: tail rotor (you'll need around 30-36 rifle shots to disable the tail rotor)
 - Weapons to use against this vic:
 	- HAT
 	- LAT
 	- 30mm
+        - Rifle (aim at tail rotor only)

 [Back to top](#content)